{

 Format workshop, interactive installation, and performance

-Media spoken word, electronic textiles (stretch sensor, Teensyduino, textiles), wooden and clay sculpture, stones
+Media performance, spoken word, electronic textiles, fabric, wooden and clay sculpture, stones

-Concept, creation, and technology sWitches (pamela varela, Ines DeRu, ella hebendanz)
+Concept, creation and technology by sWitches (pamela varela, Ines DeRu, ella hebendanz)

-Sound and technology with Myra-Ida van der Veen
+Sound and technology in collaboration with Myra-Ida van der Veen

-Workshop participants (co-creators) and performers Carlota Garcia, inaya bsau, georgina pantazopoulou, Sophia Bulgakova, Viktoria Arvayova, Veronika Matkovska, Nursinem Aslan, Christine Hvidt, Cherry Kim, Viktoria Nikolova, Ines Borovac, pamela varela, Ines DeRu, ella hebendanz
+Workshop participants (co-creators of the installation and performers at opening) Carlota Garcia, inaya bsau, georgina pantazopoulou, Sophia Bulgakova, Viktoria Arvayova, Veronika Matkovska, Nursinem Aslan, Christine Hvidt, Cherry Kim, Viktoria Nikolova, Ines Borovac, pamela varela, Ines DeRu, ella hebendanz

 Drumming during performance by Camila Chebez